great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/advanced/how_to_compare_two_tables_with_the_onboarding_data_assistant.md

 In this workflow, we will be making use of the `OnboardingDataAssistant` to profile against a <TechnicalTag tag="batch_request" text="BatchRequest" /> representing our source data, and validate the resulting suite against a `BatchRequest` representing our second set of data.

-To begin, we'll need to set up our imports and instantiate our <TechnicalTag tag="data_context" text="Data Context" />:
+To begin, we'll need to import Great Expectations and instantiate our <TechnicalTag tag="data_context" text="Data Context" />:

 ```python name="tests/integration/docusaurus/expectations/advanced/data_assistant_cross_table_comparison.py imports"
 ```